 RSBI monitoring can be viewed by tapping the main ventilation parameters display table located on the right side of the screen.
 RSBI is the actual rate divided by the exhaled tidal volume [1/minL].
+RSBI is displayed only during SPONT mode

-Additional monitoring parameters display 8.4
+8.4 Additional monitoring parameters display

 The default Flight 60 numeric display located on the right side of the screen shows the basic numeric display (Actual rate, PIP, MVE, FiO2, Vti and Vte).
-This SW update provides a quick access to an additional 6 parameters touch the numeric monitoring area of the screen to discover an extended monitoring with the following parameters:
+This SW update provides a quick access to an additional 8 parameters - touch the numeric monitoring area of the screen to discover an extended monitoring with the following parameters:

-- PIF the measured peak inspiratory flow in liters per minute. - I:E the inspiratory to expiratory ration. - P base the actual measured PEEP value. - P mean the average pressure measured over a breath cycle. - RSBI Rapid shallow breathing index [1/minL] - Cdyn Dynamic Compliance [ml/cmH2O]
+- PIF the measured peak inspiratory flow in liters per minute. - I:E inspiratory to expiratory ration. - P base the actual measured PEEP value. - P mean the average pressure measured over a breath cycle. - RSBI Rapid shallow breathing index.
+[1/minL] - Cdyn Dynamic Compliance. [ml/cmH2O] - MVi Inspiratory Minute Volume (appears on the 3rd Screen). - % Leak percentage leak of the last breath (appears on the 3rd Screen)